-The first step in filing a small claims lawsuit is obtaining and filling out a small claims petition.
-You can't file more than 20 small claims lawsuits during any calendar year.
+The first step in filing a small claims lawsuit is obtaining and filling out the necessary forms consisting of a statement of claim and a notice.

-The clerk, at your request, will help you in preparing the small claims petition.
-This petition must be filed with the clerk to start the lawsuit.
-On the petition, you need to provide information in a clear and concise way.
+The clerk, at your request, will assist you in preparing the complaint form and any other documents that you may be required to file to start the lawsuit.
+On the complaint form, you need to provide information in a clear and concise way.

-The petition form will tell the other party why you're suing.
+The statement of claim form will tell the other party why you're suing.
 The form requests:

 - Your name and address